A comeback of personal blogging?

 January 12, 2012

 What might it mean that one of the best-selling new novels revolves around a Quaker plot line?
 Yes indeed, “The Marriage Plot” by “Virgin Suicides” author Jeffrey Eugenides apparently does.
 I’ve ordered it and will try to write up impressions too, According to this piece in Commentary, another current book has a Quaker theme.
-Curious. #eugenides
+Curious. #books #eugenides

 Embedded Link